Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Evaluation

 Our prediction model is useful for throughput-based ABR algorithms.
 We compare the QoE of MPC-style methods with and without our model's predictions to evaluate its efficiency.
 Specifically, we compare the performance of MPC methods that use our model's predictions with those that use the harmonic mean of historical throughput to select bitrates, considering several handoff strategies.

-As shown in Figure \ref{fig:simulation-effect-of-model}, model prediction leads to improved QoE for both traditional MPC methods and our proposed joint MPC.
-The throughput prediction enables better bitrate selection for traditional MPC methods, while for our proposed methods, it enables not only better bitrate selection but also a better satellite selection.
+As shown in Fig.~\ref{fig:simulation-effect-of-model}, model prediction leads to improved QoE for both traditional MPC methods and our proposed joint MPC.
+The throughput prediction enables better bitrate selection for traditional MPC methods, while for our proposed methods, it enables not only better bitrate selection but also better satellite selection.